Grandizo Munis: Biography

 He was arrested on February 13, 1938 but the next year, shortly before the fall of Barcelona, he was able to escape the Monjuic Prison, cross Franco's lines and eventually pass over the border to France.
 He made his fate public in an interview with the French Trotskyist newspaper La Lutte Ouvrière published in its February 24 and March 3, 1939, issues.

-In the spring of 1940 Munis fled France to Mexico, where he had a meeting with Trotsky, then to New York, where he attended the May 1940 Emergency Conference of the Fourth International.
-Back in Mexico, that August he spoke at Leon Trotsky's funeral.
+In the spring of 1940, Munis fled France to Mexico, where he had a meeting with Trotsky, then to New York, where he attended the May 1940 Emergency Conference of the Fourth International.
+Back in Mexico, that August, he spoke at Leon Trotsky's funeral.

 Munis spent the remainder of the war years in Mexico, where he reestablished a section of the Fourth International among Spanish exiles.
 He managed to produce two issues of a printed magazine 19 de Julio, then began a mimeographed periodical, Contra la Corriente.
 Some of the articles in these journals were translated into the SWPs theoretical organ Fourth International.
 He was assisted in this effort by the French surrealist poet Benjamin Péret, who had also fled to Mexico.

-During the war and immediate post-war years Munis began to have differences with the Fourth International Secretariat based in New York, and with the Socialist Workers Party of the United States.
+During the war and immediate post-war years, Munis began to have differences with the Fourth International Secretariat based in New York, and with the Socialist Workers Party of the United States.
 These first began with a critique of the SWP leaders' actions during the Minneapolis trials.
-On an ideological level he claimed that the USSR was no longer a workers' state of any kind, but state capitalist.
-He also rejected united fronts with Stalinist parties and key parts of the Transitional Program including nationalization and a government of traditional workers parties.
+On an ideological level, he claimed that the USSR was no longer a workers' state of any kind, but state capitalist.
+He also rejected united fronts with Stalinist parties and key parts of the Transitional Program, including nationalization and a government of traditional workers parties.
 He also had organizational differences with the Fourth International.
-He was supported in some of these criticism by Natalya Sedova, the widow of Leon Trotsky.
+He was supported in some of these criticisms by Natalya Sedova, the widow of Leon Trotsky.